Mathieu-Poirier/assemblyLineEfficiencyTool/README.md

 - Navigate to the project directory.
 - Add your PostgreSQL URI.
 - Run npm install to install dependencies.
+- Run webSocketServer.mjs to start the development server.
-- Run ng serve to start the development server.
+- Run ng serve to start the Angular front-end.
 - Use the PySimpleGUI app to scan a barcode.
 ### Accessing the Tool
 - Open a web browser and navigate to http://localhost:4200/ to access the Assembly Line Efficiency Tool.